radrumond/Chameleon/readme.md

    Hyper-parameters can be configured in code/args.py In order to run the experiments you must:

-   DOWNLOAD THE DATA-SET WITH (REQUIRES LINUX due to wget COMMAND, IN OTHER OS's YOU MIGHT NEED TO DOWNLOAD THE LINKS MANUALLY):
+   - Download the data-set with the command below (requires linux due to wget command, in other os's you might need to download the links manually):
         ```python downloader.py --dataset Wine```

-   PREP THE DOWNLAODED DATA:
+   - PREP THE DOWNLAODED DATA:
         ```python prepData.py --dataset Wine```

-   RUN THE EXPERIMENT:
+   - RUN THE EXPERIMENT:
         ```python run_perm.py  --checkpoint "./Run" --permuter True --feature_split 8 --dataset Wine```

-   Note:
+   - Note:
-        --permutation        : selects a specific permutation for running multiple
+        ```--permutation```    : selects a specific permutation for running multiple
                                experiements with the same permutation when using a feature split
-                               example: --permutation [0,6,4,5,7,2,1,3] for a data set with 8 features when
-                               using "--featuresplit 6" always uses 0,6,4,5,7,2 in training
+                               example: --permutation [0,6,4,5,7,2,1,3] for a data set with 8 features when using "--featuresplit 6" always uses 0,6,4,5,7,2 in training